ellemouton/website/content/posts/taproot-chan-txs.md

-The internal key is the revocation key which will only be spendable by the remote peer _iff_ the state associated with this commitment transaction has been revoked (see more on revocation “here”) .
+The internal key is the revocation key which will only be spendable by the remote peer _iff_ the state associated with this commitment transaction has been revoked (see more on revocation [here][updating-state] and [here][revocation]) .
 Thus, if the local party tries to cheat the remote party by publishing an old state, the remote party will be able to sweep via the key path which is also the most cost-effective spending path.

 ![](/taprootChanTxs/to-local-key-path.png#center)